mannreis/netcdf-c/docs/internal.md

 This problem is difficult to solve, but a mostly complete solution has been implemented possible with cmake, but not (as yet) possible with automake.

 In any case, there is a shell function called s3isolate in nczarr_test/test_nczarr.sh that operates on cloud resources in a way that is similar to the isolate function.
 The s3isolate does several things:
 1. It invokes isolate to ensure local isolation.
-2. It creates a path prefix relative to the Unidata S3 bucket that has the name "testset_\<uid\>", where this name is the same as the one created by the isolate function.
+2. It creates a path prefix relative to the Unidata S3 bucket that has the name "alltests_\<uid\>/\<test_directory\>", where this name is the same as the one created by the isolate function.
 3. It appends the uid to a file called s3cleanup_\<pid\>.uids.
 This file may accumulate several uids indicating the keys that need to be cleaned up.
 The pid is a separate small unique id to avoid s3cleanup interference.